-Since its rolled out, it has provided businesses and brands of all sizes a major platform to connect with new and interested users.
+Since its rollout, it has provided businesses and brands of all sizes a major platform to connect with new and interested users.

 How It Works

 Pinterest’s Promoted Pins is their paid ad platform.
-It works on a bidding system like the other social media ad platforms we’re familiar with.
+It works on a bidding system like the other social media ads platforms we’re familiar with.

 You pay to have your pin placed in front of your target audience.
 Your pins will show up in relevant category feeds and relevant searches, aided by the keywords that you choose.

 You must have a business Pinterest account in order to access and run your own promoted pins campaigns.